laqieer/laqieer.github.io/homebrew.md

 ![GitHub](https://img.shields.io/github/license/laqieer/libsysgba)

 libsysgba is a library to implement standard system calls to support C/C++ standard library functions such as file I/O and fstream.
+It can also access backup media SRAM as a file.

 ```C
 int fd = open("xxx.txt", O_RDONLY);